Incentives | Meaning and Definition

 What are the common methods for providing employee incentives?

-• Reward Incentives – These generally include rewarding employees with gifts, any service-related rewards (certificates), any monetary benefits, etc.
+• Reward – These generally include rewarding employees with gifts, any service-related rewards (certificates), any monetary benefits, etc.

 What are the common reasons behind employee incentivization?